kevintruong/til/Heap Memory Allocation.md

 If this allocator was used in a typical program, the process would quickly exhaust all available memory.
 Instead we need an allocator that can efficiently use heap space and only ask for more memory when necessary.

+## What are placement strategies?

+## What are the challenges of writing a good allocator?